4. C API Reference

 4.2.
 Configuration

 Context creation is parameterised by a configuration object.
 Any changes to the configuration must be made before calling futhark_context_new().
 A configuration object must not be freed before any context objects for which it is used.
-The same configuration may not be used for multiple concurrent contexts.
+The same configuration must not be used for multiple concurrent contexts.
 Configuration objects are cheap to create and destroy.

 struct futhark_context_config